nevenjovanovic/nevenjovanovic.github.io/_posts/2021-10-24-teipublisher.markdown

 # 2. Color-code the verses to show the enjambement type

 The second task was more complicated.
-It required changing the ODD document, which controls transformations of TEI elements in the XML.
-Following the instructions, I eventually reached the satisfying solution – not without making a few wrong turns.
+It required changing the [ODD document](https://wiki.tei-c.org/index.php/ODD), which controls transformations of TEI elements in the XML.
+Following the instructions, I eventually reached the satisfying solution... not without making a few wrong turns.

-At first I wrote four models for four different l[@enjamb] element types, including the one which does not have an @enjamb attribute.
+At first I wrote four models for four different `l[@enjamb]` element types, including the one which does not have the attribute.
 In the models I changed the CSS rules for color.
-The procedure was relatively simple (once I started reading the documentation carefully), but the better solution – because I want to do four different things to l elements – turned out to be to use the modelGrp feature.
-It is a kind of nest into which I put my four l models.
-The solution is more elegant, but I had a feeling that it is somewhat laconically described in the documentation, and I had to find out the harder way that you cannot have an separate model (outside the modelGrp group) and the modelGrp at the same time; when I tried to save the ODD, an error was reported, not saying where the error was.
+The procedure was relatively simple (once I started reading the documentation carefully), but the better solution – because I want to do four different things to l elements – turned out to be to use the [modelGrp](https://tei-c.org/release/doc/tei-p5-doc/en/html/ref-modelGrp.html) feature.
+It is a kind of nest into which I put my four `l` models.
+The solution is more elegant, but I had a feeling that it is somewhat laconically described in the documentation, and I had to find out the harder way that you cannot have an separate `model` element (outside the `modelGrp` group) and the `modelGrp` at the same time; when I tried to save the ODD, an error was reported, not saying where the error was.

 The eventual solution: